Piasy/Piasy.github.io/about.md

 ### Summary

 I’m Piasy (建林，许).
-I receive my Bachelor degree on Computer Science in Tsinghua University.
-During my college time, I did internship in Baidu, Inc. and YOUNG team, maintaining C++ platform and develop Android client respectively.
-I appreciate technology, love technology, and enjoy dealing real-life challenge, improving productivity, and making life more colorful, with technology.
-Now I’m focusing on Android development, but my sight will never be limited in it, instead I’ll be excited to know awesome technologies in every field.
-I do believe what one of my mentor in college said: We are not genius, but we could become more excellent than most of others with harder working.
-And I am now on my way to become an expert.
-My dev blog is [http://blog.piasy.com/](http://blog.piasy.com/).
+I receive my Bachelor degree on Computer Science in Tsinghua University at 2015.
+Now I'm leading the Android team at YOLO, a mobile live streaming App.
+I appreciate technology, and enjoy dealing real-life challenge with technology.
+Now I’m focusing on Android application development, but my sight will never be limited in it.
+I think solving valuable problems with team members, efficiently and reliably, is the most important thing when building a product.
+To achieve this, critical thinking, ability to learn new things, and collaborating with others are key points.
+My dev blog is [http://blog.piasy.com/](http://blog.piasy.com/), and my GitHub profile is [https://github.com/Piasy/](https://github.com/Piasy/).

 ### What I have built

+**YOLO** (Android client), live streaming app for friends, it keeps privacy, and has awesome interaction between users, develop & maintain, [official link](https://www.yoloyolo.tv/);

+**[AndroidTDDBootStrap](https://github.com/Piasy/AndroidTDDBootStrap)**, An Android TDD bootstrap project, with well designed architecture and collection of awesome libraries, including TDD / code coverage / CI / code quality integration.
+Aiming to be a good start point of new project, with practice and feedback from two production project.

+**[OkBuck](https://github.com/Piasy/OkBuck)**, A Gradle plugin, help Android developers to utilize the super fast build system BUCK with several lines configuration.
+It has been transferred to Uber at Sep.
+2016.

+**[RxAndroidAudio](https://github.com/Piasy/RxAndroidAudio)**, Android Audio API encapsulation library, with part Rx support, maybe the most robust Android Audio API encapsulation library.

+**[SafelyAndroid](https://github.com/Piasy/SafelyAndroid)**, Build safely Android App, no more Activity not found, Activity state loss and NPE during fragment transaction!

+**[AdvancedRxJava](https://github.com/Piasy/AdvancedRxJava)**, The Chinese translation of blog series Advanced Reactive Java  [http://akarnokd.blogspot.com/](http://akarnokd.blogspot.com/).

 **YOUNG** (Android client), a college students’ social network app, develop & maintain & automating UI tests, this project is not develop and out of maintaining, [info link](http://www.wandoujia.com/apps/com.xueba.client.app);

-**YOLO** (Android client), live streaming app for friends, it keeps privacy, and has awesome interaction between users, develop & maintain, [official link](https://www.yoloyolo.tv/);

-**[OkBuck](https://github.com/Piasy/OkBuck)**, a Gradle plugin, help Android developers to utilize the super fast build system BUCK with several lines configuration;

-**[AndroidTDDBootStrap](https://github.com/Piasy/AndroidTDDBootStrap)**, an Android TDD bootstrap project, with well designed architecture and collection of awesome libraries, including TDD / code coverage / CI / code quality integration;

-**[RxAndroidAudio](https://github.com/Piasy/RxAndroidAudio)**, Android Audio API encapsulation library, with part Rx support;

-**[notes](https://github.com/Piasy/notes)**, this is my tech notes in daily reading and practicing;

 For more projects, please see [my Github profile](https://github.com/Piasy).